DerekCuevas/derekcuevas.github.io/site/content/resume.md

 Senior Software Engineer with 8 years of professional experience, specializing in systems software engineering and low-latency, real-time product development.

+Experienced in leading teams and delivering Emmy award-winning projects.
+Passionate about functional programming and building high performance real-time systems.
 Skilled in a variety of programming languages and technologies with expertise in [Rust](https://www.rust-lang.org/) and [TypeScript](https://www.typescriptlang.org/).
-Experienced in leading teams and delivering award-winning projects.
-Passionate about functional programming and building high performance real-time systems.

 ---